Need Help? Help Sessions with UofSC Teaching Technology Pros

 - Determine what can be delivered synchronously versus asynchronously; asynchronous delivery may ease scheduling challenges, as long as the activity promotes the same learning outcomes.

-- Rearrange the course schedule as needed: prioritize what must be done, what can be eliminated.
-If needed, delay activities where face-to-face interaction is most crucial.
-Remember, you only need to prepare for one week at a time, not the rest of the semester.
+- Rearrange the course schedule as needed: prioritize what must be done, and what can be eliminated.
+If needed, delay or redesign activities where face-to-face interaction is most crucial.

 - Decide what you’re going to do about any high-stakes assessments, particularly exams.